abs-sayem/docs_and_notes/abs_notes/quotes.md

     You see, in the final analysis, it is between you and your god anyway.

 12. People earn money, they don't make money. - `Salman Muqtadir`

+13. Anyone can say the right words, but not everyone will follow through.
+If you really want to know how much someone cares, don't just listen, watch how they show up for you.
+Actions will always reveal what words try to hide.